 Today, Grace Christian School has grown from the original enrollment of 76 students to the present enrollment of approximately 300 in Preschool through 8th grade.
 The preschool was opened in 1991.
 Today the preschool has approximately 100 children enrolled serving students from infants through five years old.

 Do I have to be member of your church or a particular church to send my child to school there?

 No, we have families from many different faith backgrounds.
 We share the Good News of our Lord Jesus Christ from a Lutheran perspective.
-To learn more about what Lutherans believe please visit the Our Beliefs section of this site.
+To learn more about what Lutherans believe please visit the Our Beliefs section.